hedlund/hass-addons/README.md

 # Home Assistant Add-ons: @tsujamin's repository

+> This is a fork of https://github.com/tsujamin/hass-addons.
+It only exists because I do not want to configure my HASS.io install to use a random repository online.
+> Do not use this fork, go to tsujamin's original repository and use that (as this is all his work).

 This repository contains additional add-ons for your Home Assistant.
 These add-ons are primarily used only by the author, as such your individual milleage may vary.